 - Lost Parents is located next to Cookie’s Café, near The Sunny Day Carousel.
 Lost child announcements are made each time a child is brought to Lost Parents.
 Personal in park pages are not permitted.

 I am a single parent with two children, how can I ride certain attractions?

 Sesame Place offers a Child Swap.
 This is when an adult wants to ride with their children but the ride does not allow them all to ride at the same time.
 Once at the front of line, the adult can ride with one child while the other waits at the front of the line.
 Once the ride is complete, the children switch spots and the adult will ride with the other child without having to wait in line again.

 Team members may not ride with a child and cannot take responsibility for a child participating in a child swap.
 A child swap must be done by a member of the party to allow the children to ride.

 Can I bring my own stroller or wagon to the park?

 Yes.
-Strollers are also available for rent for $18.
+Stroller rentals are also available for $18.

 Lifejackets are provided at each water attraction which one is required to be worn.

 Guests are also welcome to bring their own lifejacket as long as it is an approved US Coast Guard Type II or III life vest.
 To check to see if your lifejacket is approved please visit The Welcome Center or ask any lifeguard supervisor.